Ortercode/Canvas-art-lol/README.md

 # Canvas-art-lol
-animated HTML canvas art haha
+animated HTML canvas art with Javascript and HTML.